Place du Général-de-Gaulle (Lille): Location and access

 The Place du Général-de-Gaulle is located at the heart of Lille, between the pedestrian zone and Vieux-Lille.
 In an almost rectangular shape, it is 155 meters long and 72 meters wide.
-Three of its sides form right angles with each other, while the last is convex with Rue Esquermoise.
-Place du Général-de-Gaulle is paved in checkerboard made out of Lanhélin blue granite and Clarté pink granite.
+Three of its sides form right angles with each other, while the last is convex with the Rue Esquermoise.
+The Place du Général-de-Gaulle is paved in checkerboard made out of Lanhélin blue granite and Clarté pink granite.

-For motorized vehicles, since August 1, 2016, Place du Général-de-Gaulle is accessible exclusively from Rue des Manneliers.
+For motorized vehicles, since August 1, 2016, the Place du Général-de-Gaulle is accessible exclusively from the Rue des Manneliers.
 The passage for cars is now a one-way street.
-Vehicles can exit via Rue Esquermoise to the north-west and via Rue Nationale to the south-west.
-For pedestrians, the main square is also accessible via these streets, but also via Rue Neuve and Place Rihour to the south, via Rue des Sept-Agaches, Rue du Petit-Paon, and Rue de la Bourse to the east, as well as via Rue des Débris-Saint-Étienne to the north.
+Vehicles can exit via the Rue Esquermoise to the north-west and via the Rue Nationale to the south-west.
+For pedestrians, the main square is also accessible via these streets, but also via the Rue Neuve and the Place Rihour to the south, via the Rue des Sept-Agaches, the Rue du Petit-Paon, and the Rue de la Bourse to the east, as well as via the Rue des Débris-Saint-Étienne to the north.
 Since 2011, the Place du Général-de-Gaulle has been a "zone de rencontre": motorized vehicles must give way to pedestrians, and their speed is limited to 20 km/h.

 The square is accessible by metro, via the first line from Rihour station.
-It is also accessible from Lille-Flandres station, 400 meters away via Rue Faidherbe.
-The underground parking lot beneath the Grand Place has 342 spaces.
-According to a survey carried out in 2007 on a population sample of 100, 48% of people arriving at Place du Général-de-Gaulle came on foot, 32% by public transport, 14% by car, and 6% by bicycle.
+It is also accessible from Lille-Flandres station, 400 meters away via the Rue Faidherbe.
+The underground parking lot beneath the Grand-Place has 342 spaces.
+According to a survey carried out in 2007 on a population sample of 100, 48% of people arriving at the Place du Général-de-Gaulle came on foot, 32% by public transport, 14% by car, and 6% by bicycle.
 In 2007, the same study counted 9,000 pedestrians and between 400 and 500 vehicles per day in each direction during rush hour, of which 10-15% used the underground parking lot.
 With the arrival of the metro, buses have been discontinue, as previously, the square served as a nodal point where several tramway lines converged.
 Since June 2012, the Vieux-Lille shuttle, a minibus serving Vieux-Lille, crosses the Place du Général-de-Gaulle.